BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Cape of the Mountebank.md

----title: Cape of the Mountebank---
+---title: Cape of the Mountebanktags: notesseason: summertoc: truecomments: true---
 # Cape of the Mountebank

 *Wondrous item, rare*